Elena Humeniuk

 Here are some of the Microsoft Planner best practices.

-• Add plans as a tab within Microsoft Teams.
-Create a new plan for your team, or connect your team with an existing plan or with the default plan that is automatically created in the background.
+- Add plans as a tab within Microsoft Teams.
+Create a new plan for your team, or connect your team with an existing plan or the default one automatically created in the background.
 This way, all team members can be assigned specific tasks.
 Best practice is to connect your plan to your team so that everyone from your team can access this plan.